What is High Dynamic Range (HDR)? How do HDR cameras work?

 e-con Systems offers State-of-the-Art HDR Cameras

-e-con Systems has been designing, developing and manufacturing custom and off-the-shelf cameras since 2003.
+Since 2003, e-con Systems has been designing, developing, and manufacturing OEM cameras.
 We have proven experience in successfully delivering cutting-edge camera solutions, no matter the industry, from retail and healthcare to sports broadcasting, smart city, smart agriculture, surveillance, and more.
+Our customization support runs deep, offering ISP fine-tuning, lens gluing/alignment, etc.

 HDR USB cameras